usc-isi-i2/dsbox-cleaning/README.md

 ### d3m.primitives.dsbox.FoldColumns

-Fold multiple columns with common prefix of their column names into one column.
+Fold multiple columns into one column based on common column name prefix.
 For example, fold columns with names 'month-jan', 'month-feb', 'month-mar' and so on, into one column named 'month'.

 ## Encoding primitives

 ### d3m.primitives.dsbox.Encoder

 Performs one-hot encoding for categorical attributes.
-This encoder can handle missing values, and it allows an user to specify the upper limit of columns to generate per cagtegorical attribute, `n_limit`.
+This encoder can handle missing values, and it allows user to specify the upper limit of columns to generate per cagtegorical attribute, `n_limit`.

 ### d3m.primitives.dsbox.UnaryEncoder